 Recent and forthcoming lectures

-Note: the January and February lectures will be held at Onslow Village Hall, Guildford.
+Note: the January and February lectures and all the autumn lectures will be held at Onslow Village Hall, Guildford.
 The lecture in March will be held at the Watts Gallery.

 Recent and forthcoming events